 Artificial Intelligence is changing the retail and ecommerce marketing as it used to be.

-1. The Partnership of Artificial Intelligence and Ecommerce
+1. The Partnership of Artificial Intelligence in Ecommerce

 Despite the overall hype, there is a concern.
 Is AI even worth venturing into, and irrespective of its feasibility, does it really have to be implemented in your ecommerce store right now?